terma/gigaspace-web-console/README.md

 # GigaSpaces SQL Console

 Free lightweight java web application.
-Powerful alternative for GigaSpace Management Console when you have a lot of work with spaces data.
+Powerful alternative for GigaSpace Management Console when you have a lot of work with spaces data, especially for Quality Assurance Team.

 ## Key Features

-_All of them you will not find in default GigaSpace Management Console_
+_All of them you don't find in GigaSpace Management Console_

-* Support all versions of GigaSpace starts from 9.X (never tested with previous) from one page
+* Supports all versions of GigaSpace starts from 9.X (never tested with previous) from one page
-* One click switch between different instances
+* One click switch between different instances, versions and spaces
-* Support custom render for user types in spaces, so no more ```my.package.Object@12223``` in results
+* Supports custom render for user types in spaces, so no more ```my.package.Object@12223``` in results
 * Super view for types counts with filtering by name, non zero and date and count of last update
-* Support multiqueries and comments for simplify when you have complex work with data
+* Supports multiqueries and comments when you have complex work with data
-* All settings store cross session, so you don't need to retype all queries again
+* All settings store cross session, so you don't need to retype your queries again

 ## How to use